battlecoder/electronics/README.md

 # electronics
-Hardware projects that you will most likely find described in blog.damnsoft.org
+Small Hardware projects that you will most likely find described in my blog: blog.damnsoft.org